makanig/GetCleanDataCourseProject/README.md

 # GetCleanDataCourseProject
-## This project is for the Project work for Getting & Cleaning Data.
+## This README is for the course Project work for Getting & Cleaning Data.

 ### The files in this repository are: